 The room is still dark, but this darkness is different from the one that had been permeating what must have been another vision; it's less opaque, and through the mist in his eyes, he sees Olivia's form, and there is no ghostly light surrounding her now.

-After a few moments, when she's sure he's back here with her, she approaches him cautiously, then letting him reach for her, as he grabs for her a bit too strongly.
-At this point, this has almost become another sickeningly familiar ritual; she knows nothing will calm him down more efficiently than her touch, her fingers soft and soothing as she moves his damp hair and wipes his face off, her nails grazing his scalp when he embraces her and she repeats in his ear what he had been telling to himself.
+After a few moments, when she's sure he's back here with her, she approaches him cautiously, before letting him reach for her, and he grabs for her a bit too strongly.
+At this point, this has almost become another sickeningly familiar ritual; she knows nothing will calm him down more efficiently than her touch, her fingers soft and soothing as she moves his damp hair and wipes his face off, her nails grazing his scalp when he embraces her and she repeats in his ear what he was telling to himself.
 It's over, she's fine, she's okay.

 But the words never come out of his mouth, his entire body freezing once more as a new surge of adrenaline floods his veins at the sight of her face.

 There is a thin trail of blood on her chin, her bottom lip having split near the corner of her mouth.

 When he reaches up for her face, he barely notices as the bullet falls from his loosening grip.
 But as the tip of his trembling fingers brush her cheek, she cannot help but flinch slightly, and only then does he notice the darkening skin of her cheekbone.

 "Did I hit you?" he immediately asks, his voice so low and raw he barely recognizes it.

 She shakes her head softly, but it isn't in negation, more in dismissal.
 "I'm fine," she repeats again, but for the first time since he's come out of his terror, he notices how her voice shakes faintly, too, as does the rest of her body against him.